IT50/book/en/theory/binary-data.md

 | Yi     |       2⁸⁰ | ≈ 1.208 925 820 × 10²⁴ |     | Y      |      10²⁴ |

 However, some systems do not use these standards, and that often causes confusion.
 It is always good to clarify and test before doing things formally.

-## Try it

-You can view any file and any part of a disk with a binary data viewer.
-Try a hexadecimal data editor.
-It allows you to see raw data bytes in hexadecimal.
-However, you are not able to understand it before you learn the standards, and you will probably corrupt your files if you edit randomly.
-Remember to back up your files before editing them.
-Do not edit your disk directly unless you have read the Partitioning and Filesystem chapter.